 They can also explain the advantages and limitations of testing, and how test results can enhance pregnancy management or family planning.
 Couples are free to weigh the risks against the benefits of testing and arrive at their own decision.

 Genetic counselors do not attempt to sway couples toward any particular outcome or course of action.
 Their goal is simply to increase your understanding and equip you to make healthcare decisions that are right for you and your family.

-Regardless of the circumstances, our first step is to analyze your family’s medical history.
-A genetic counselor reviews your current pregnancy, as well as past pregnancies, including any prior children born with a birth defect or inherited disease.
+Regardless of the circumstances, a genetic counselor reviews your current pregnancy, as well as past pregnancies, including any prior children born with a birth defect or inherited disease.

 Depending on your reasons for seeking genetic counseling, your meeting may also include a discussion of testing options.
 Prenatal genetic tests are characterized in two ways: screening tests or diagnostic tests.

 During your visit, we share options for prenatal genetic screening for chromosome abnormalities—also known as aneuploidy screening.
 These tests do not diagnose a chromosome abnormality in your baby, but they determine the chance of these conditions.
 Screening tests are used for early detection of possible genetic problems and are often a part of standard care recommended by obstetricians.

 We also explain options for prenatal diagnostic tests, which are used to definitively diagnose or rule out a genetic abnormality in your baby.
 These tests are generally more invasive than genetic screening and are associated with a risk for miscarriage.
 Prenatal diagnostic tests are useful to healthcare providers because it allows them to plan complicated deliveries for babies that may require immediate care from specialists at birth or, in some cases, treat babies while they are still inside their mothers.